 The Sensible Environmentalist

-(Questions may be sent to Dr. Moore at the following e-mail address: Patrick@SensibleEnvironmentalist.com.)
+(Questions can be sent to Dr. Patrick Moore via e-mail to Patrick@SensibleEnvironmentalist.com.)